 Choosing the cities

-We assigned composite scores based on ten metrics to urban centers with populations of 200,000 or more, that are located within the contiguous continental U.S. Population totals considered for city selection are according to U.S. Census Bureau estimates for 2018, but this criterion was not factored into the scoring system.
+We assigned composite scores based on ten metrics to U.S. urban centers with populations of 200,000 or more.
+Population totals considered for city selection are according to U.S. Census Bureau estimates for 2018, but this criterion was not factored into the scoring system.
 All data was sourced from the U.S. Census Bureau.
 The most recent information available, pertaining to the metrics considered for the purposes of this article, is dated 2018.
 Data scored for each metric is at the city level.

 The U.S. cities included in the rankings presented above are: Anaheim, CA; Arlington, VA; Aurora, IL; Baltimore, MD; Boston, MA; Buffalo, N.Y.; Chandler, AZ; Charlotte, N.C.; Chicago, IL; Des Moines, IA; Detroit, MI; Durham, N.C.; Fayetteville, N.C.; Fremont, CA; Glendale, AZ; Houston, TX; Jacksonville, FL; Jersey City, N.J.; Lincoln, NE; Madison, WI; Milwaukee, WI; Minneapolis, MN; Modesto, CA; New York, N.Y.; Newark, N.J.; Oakland, CA; Omaha, NE; Philadelphia, PA; Pittsburgh, PA; Plano, TX; Raleigh, N.C.; Rochester, N.Y.; Sacramento, CA; San Francisco, CA; Seattle, WA; St. Louis, MO; Tacoma, WA; Washington, D.C.; Yonkers, N.Y.